sevidmusic/Roady/README.md

-Finally, please note that dsh, dshUI, and dshUnit are not required on production installation of the Darling Data Management System, in fact, for security, they should probably not be included in production installation!
+Finally, please note that dsh, dshUI, and dshUnit are not required on production installation of the Darling Data Management System, in fact, for security, they should probably not be included in a production installation!
 They are intended to be used during development with the Darling Data Management System.

 # Getting Started